basedhound/event-platform_app_next/README.md

 - **React Hook Form** is a lightweight library for managing form state in React applications using hooks.
 It emphasizes performance, simplicity, and flexibility, making it easy to implement complex forms with minimal boilerplate code.

-- **Tailwind** is a utility-first CSS framework that provides a set of pre-designed utility classes for styling web interfaces.
+- **Tailwind** is an utility-first CSS framework that provides a set of pre-designed utility classes for styling web interfaces.
 It allows developers to build custom designs without writing traditional CSS by composing utility classes directly in HTML elements.

 - **Shadcn** is a highly customizable and extensible library, making it a great choice for building component libraries or design systems.
 You can easily modify the source code of Shadcn UI components to match your project's needs and design guidelines.